 Integration across the full funnel separates teams that get marginal efficiency gains from those that see transformational results.
 Organizations using AI report saving roughly 20% of their work week - about one full day per recruiter per week - according to LinkedIn’s research.
 Multiply that across a team of 10 recruiters and you’ve added two full-time equivalents without a single new hire.

 Speed isn’t the only shift.
 Coverage matters even more.
-Manual sourcing hits maybe 5-10% of available talent in any given search.
-AI sourcing scans entire databases - hundreds of millions of profiles - and surfaces candidates that manual methods would never reach.
+Manual candidate searches hit maybe 5-10% of available talent in any given pool.
+With hundreds of millions of profiles, AI-powered talent discovery scans entire databases and surfaces candidates that manual methods would never reach.
 Traditional TA processes can’t close this gap no matter how many recruiters you add to the team.

-After working with hundreds of recruiters, the pattern we keep seeing is consistent: sourcing and outreach account for roughly 80% of the time savings teams experience in their first 90 days.
+After working with hundreds of recruiters, the pattern we keep seeing is consistent: candidate discovery and outreach account for roughly 80% of the time savings organizations experience in their first 90 days.
 Analytics value tends to arrive later, usually after month four, once teams have enough historical data to spot meaningful patterns.

 What surprises most TA leaders is where the biggest unlock actually lives.
 Most recruiting teams have relied on LinkedIn profiles as their default candidate pool.
 Switching to Pin means searching 850M+ profiles spanning GitHub contributions, academic publications, and patent filings.
 That database depth surfaces candidates who simply don’t exist on single-source platforms.
 For a Director of Engineering role requiring niche distributed systems experience, that coverage difference can mean a 2-week fill instead of a 6-week search.
 Pin is the best AI talent acquisition platform for TA leaders who need both database depth and workflow automation in one place.